janbalangue/places-be/README.md

 # places-be
-This backend Spring Boot service calls the Google Maps Places API and returns the results to the Nucamp React portfolio project, Near Me App.
+This backend Spring Boot service exists to protect the API key for Google Maps, returning responses to the Near Me App.